 My vision as a coordinator of the WTR Network is to bring the evolving edge of the Work to all who need it and support the growth of an ever-evolving network of practitioners and facilitators acting as both hospice workers of a collapsing and tremendously broken system and doulas for what’s to come….

-Frieda Nixdorf, MA, WTR Network Graphic designer
+Frieda Nixdorf, MA, WTR Network Community Coordinator and Graphic designer

 Frieda has a diverse background including communications, non-profit administration and programming, transformative adult education, mentorship, and yoga.
 She has a BA in religion in visual culture and a MA in psychology.
 The thread that underscores all her work is the recognition of the healing and regenerative powers of nature.
 As a facilitator and practitioner of the Work That Reconnects, she is dedicated to serving the planet and growing the cultural shift of the Great Turning.
 As a mentor, she empowers individuals to step into their true purpose through greater connection with the natural world.